Krisplanb/nvim-krisplanb/README.md

   - snacks.lua
     - changed cmd = "ascii-image-converter ~/Desktop/Others/profiles.JPG -C -c"
        - new location for assets = .config/nvim/assets
-       - changed from a static picture into a function that selects pictures dynamically
+       - changed from a static picture into a function that selects pictures dynamically from assets folder
-- first time cloning to new system
+- first time cloning to new system - fixed errors and reqs, made install guide.
+- second time cloning from git, went over install guide. found minor inconsistencies and errors. decide to make installation script.
+- third time try installation script

-### first time cloning
+## first time cloning
 - forgot to change a bunch of req(sethy.something) to req(krisplanb.samething)
 - lots of red text. need to run | sudo apt install -y build-essential
 - snacks.lua